HEALTH, FOOD AND WATER SECURITY IN SOUTH AFRICA

 Decision support to client

-The climate impact indicators (CII’s) produced through this project will assist the bulk water service providers and municipalities in the catchment to better understand how the nutrient and pathogen loadings will change temporally and spatially through the uMngeni catchment under future climate scenarios.
-The CII’s will allow for an understanding of the potential changes in nutrient loading and nutrient concentrations under a future climate, as well as assisting with identifying hotspot areas of concern where intervention will be required by the bulk water service providers and municipalities.
+The climate impact indicators (CII’s) produced through this project will assist Umgeni Water to better understand how the water availability, nutrient and pathogen loadings will change temporally and spatially through the uMngeni catchment under future climate scenarios.

 Temporal and spatial scale